Skip to content

 Overview

-• Anxiety is closely linked to gut-brain communication, not just thought patterns
+• Anxiety is closely linked to the microbiota-gut-brain communication, not just thought patterns

 • The microbiota-gut-brain axis connects digestion, immune signaling, neurotransmitters, and stress hormones